 Dengue fever is a disease caused by the bite of a mosquito infected with the dengue virus.
-Dengue fever is a painful or disabling disease, in which the severity of pain is similar to bone fractures hence this is also known as ‘break-bone fever.
+It is a painful or disabling disease, in which the severity of pain is similar to bone fractures hence this is also known as ‘break-bone fever.

 This fever affects approximately 400 million people worldwide each year, and approximately 40% of the world’s population is at risk of infection.
 Since dengue fever is caused by a virus, it cannot be cured with antibiotics.

-This disease becomes very common after the rainy season.
-Dengue fever is spread through mosquito bites and is highly contagious.
+This disease becomes very common after the rainy season and is spread through mosquito bites and is highly contagious.